- On 5 May, 2026

 How many stages are there and what can you expect from each?

-- Main Stage (Nagyszínpad): The heart of the festival, hosting the biggest names every evening.
+- Main Stage (Nagyszínpad): The central stage, hosting the biggest artists each evening.

 Where is Sziget Festival held and how do you get there?